peter-oroszvari/ibkr_tws_python/README.md

 # VIX Futures Price Fetcher

-This project fetches the latest VIX index price and VIX futures prices for the next 8 months using the Interactive Brokers API.
+The vix_index_futures.py fetches the latest VIX index price and VIX futures prices for the next 8 months using the Interactive Brokers API.
 It includes functions to calculate VIX futures expiration dates and obtain the latest VIX and VIX futures prices.

 ## Prerequisites